kormart/comp-vision/README.md

     curl -X POST -H "Content-Type: application/json" http://10.0.1.101:8081/v2/apps -d@mara_video.json

 ## python application
-Application is in file server-stream-track.py
-Note that first line in .py needs to have Nix path.
+The server application is in file server-stream-track.py Note that first line in .py needs to have the Nix path to python.

     #!/run/current-system/sw/bin/python